-Plaintiff seeks fees for the services of two lawyers and one paralegal, to be paid at the following rates: \$475.00/hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period, \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/\$150.00 per hour for Patrick Meehan, who was a paralegal with the firm Tyrka & Associates during that same period of time.2 (Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
-2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶¶ 8-11, 15.)

-According to Tykra's Verified Statement ("Verified Statement"), "[t]he hourly rates in the itemization are the rates Tyrka & Associates has customarily charged."
+Plaintiff seeks fees for the services of four lawyers and/or paralegals, to be paid at the following rates: \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00 per hour for Yanet Scott, Patrick Meehan, and Camille Mckenzie, who were paralegals with the firm Tyrka & Associates during that same period of time.
+See Plaintiff's Itemization of Fees/Expenses [1]; Fee Motion, Exh.
+2 (Verified Statement of Douglas Tyrka ("Tyrka")) ¶¶11, 15, 18.
+According to the Verified Statement by Tyrka ("Verified Statement"), "[t]he hourly rates in the itemization are the rates Tyrka & Associates has customarily charged."
 (Exh.
 2 ¶4.)